ashish-egov/postgresBasics/README.md

 PARTITION BY RANGE (sale_date);

 ```
+**In addition, the partitioning column must be included in the table's primary key.**

 This creates a table called  `sales`  with a  `sale_date`  column as the partition key, partitioned by range.
 We can then create partitions for specific  date ranges  using the  `CREATE TABLE`  statement with the  `PARTITION OF`  clause: